jdb443/liri-node-app/README.md

 ```js
 .split("=")[0]
 ```
 to preview your spotify songs paste the url after the preview and add
 ```
 =SPOTIFY_ID
 ```
+Note: the ` SPOTIFY_ID ` should not be in quotes and should be written as  ` =123456789 ` and not `=SPOTIFY_ID123456789`